Location: North Canterbury

-We will be working with landowners Nathan and Jamie Fridd.
-Nathan and Jamie have a young family.
-They have owned the farm for three years and want to improve the stream and help the fishery.
-Nathan is a keen angler himself.
-Nathan will be putting up the fencing and helping with the site preparation.
+The landowners have owned the farm for three years and want to improve the stream and help the fishery.
+They are contributing by putting up the fencing and helping with site preparation.

 You can support this project by making a donation today.
 Big or small – any amount helps!

 We’re crowdfunding to cover the costs of reshaping the banks of the stream and adding in boulders, wood and gravel to recreate the pools and riffles that fish love.

 Our fundraising goal also includes the costs of prepping the site for planting, the plants themselves, and planting and maintenance to ensure the plants thrive.
 15% of the funds raised go to Million Metres to help cover their administration of the website and fundraising support.

 We’re aiming to plant the site in spring 2018 or autumn 2019.

 We anticipate that the planting can be done in one planting season.
 Maintenance will then be carried out over three years to give the plants the best chance of success.